Being an ESP and MTA vendor, we notice a growing demand for on-premises solutions in all industries. But that is not for everyone.

 - Security and privacy: for many companies data is important and for others, there are market regulator constraints upon choosing a technical solution that will inevitably store that data.
 In some cases, the only way to conform with regulators is to have the full control of the software and this is one of the main reasons why many companies opt for an on-premises solution.

 - Technical capabilities: MTAs are not complex solutions to install and configure, but they require a company able to manage the infrastructure.
 This is one of the main reasons why many companies opt for cloud.

 - Cost: typically depends on specific needs, but usually a (one-time) license fee of the on-premises solution is less expensive than many monthly or annually volume-based fees, with the warning of having a higher startup cost.

 Big senders like ESPs, marketing automation services, big eCommerce, frequent notification services will always more inclined to buy an on-premises MTA for cost and configurability reasons.
 As the higher volume tips the scale towards more attractive cost model for on-premises and the bigger gains on the more granular configuration.

 From 1 million email/month could be considered a good start volume to consider in-house MTA.
-However, it’s always difficult to talk about numbers, as being too rigid not seeing other aspects that might suggest a dedicated MTA solution.
-If a sender needs to generate different types of communication (transactional, newsletter, etc.), a solution with a dedicated MTA permits more control on for instance the delivery time of the single type of emails.
+However, it’s always difficult to talk about numbers as being too rigid, not seeing other aspects that might suggest a dedicated MTA solution.
+If a sender needs to generate different types of communication (transactional, newsletter, etc.), a solution with a dedicated MTA permits more control on for instance, the delivery time of a single type of email.
 If that is the sole reason, the volume can be lower.

-Aspects like “sensibility to data retention” and “in-house technical capabilities” play an important role in the decision to opt for an on-premises solution in sectors like Finance and Healthcare.
+Aspects like “sensibility to data retention” and “in-house technical capabilities” play an important role in the decision to opt for an on-premise service in sectors like finance and healthcare.

 On-premises can be the right choice when a company needs a high level of control of his sendings and of his data.